zacahryy/CPSC471Project/README.md

 # FTP Client & Server Python Socket Programming
 Programming Language: python
 ### Group members
-Gina Lee                 ginnaaleee@gmail.com
+Gina Lee &nbsp;&nbsp;&nbsp;&nbsp; ginnaaleee@gmail.com

 Karson Lant

+## Execute program
+To execute and run the server and client, call the appropriate program from the terminal.

-Zachary Faulkner         zachfaulkner02@gmail.com
+Zachary Faulkner &nbsp;&nbsp;&nbsp;&nbsp;zachfaulkner02@gmail.com
 ## Client.py
 Upon connecting to the server, the client prints out ftp>, which allows the user to execute the following commands: